Home

 3) Adaptability by design

 Interim PMs thrive in ambiguity across B2B SaaS, FinTech, HealthTech, AI, and more.
 They bring “pattern libraries” from prior domains, accelerating discovery and reducing rework.
-To structure this learning, use a simple discovery process like the one in Product People’s guide on product discovery.
+To structure this learning, use a simple discovery process like the one in our guide on product discovery.

 4) Keep product moving forward